sabotrax/monisrahmen/site_documents/ASSEMBLY.md

 ### Step 3

-Solder 4x1 pin-headers to the back side of the sensor board.
+Solder the 4x1 pin-header to the back side of the sensor board.
-The sensor's antenna is facing away from you.
+The sensor's actual antenna is facing away down.

 <img src="assembly-3.jpg" width="400">

 ### Step 4

 Connect the boards (board pin numbering, not BCM) using 6 DuPont cables.
-* Pi to radar sensor board
+* Raspberry Pi to radar sensor board:
   2 - VIN
   6 - GND
   11 - OUT
   13 - CDS
-* Pi to HDMI board
+* Raspberry Pi to HDMI board:
   12 - PWM
   14 - GND

 <img src="assembly-4.jpg" width="400">

-Mount the Pi and sensor board onto the standoffs and tighten them down with 8 M2.5 nuts.
+Mount the Raspberry Pi and sensor board onto the standoffs and tighten them down with 8 M2.5 nuts.

 <img src="assembly-4-2.jpg" width="400">